hootieben/workstation/README.md

 # workstation
-Basic configuration for setting up an Ubuntu 20.04 workstation.
-It _may_ work on other Ubuntu distributions.
+Basic bootstrap configuration for an Ubuntu Focal (20.04) workstation.